 54. Sleep in eco-friendly bedding

 Apparently we spend 33 years of our lives sleeping.
 Woah, that’s a lot!
-May as well do it in eco-friendly bamboo bedding or other materials such as hemp or organic cotton.
+May as well do it in eco-friendly bamboo bed linen or other materials such as hemp or organic cotton.
 Your mattress topper and mattress protectors can also pass the sustainability test if you choose the right materials (bamboo and other organic/recyclable materials).

 55. Eco-friendly light bulbs are a wise choice